captainbrosset/cleanjs/README.md

 Each review must extend the BaseReviewer class and implement 1 method: review(self, file_data, message_bag)

-file_data is of type utils.filedata.FileData
+- file_data is of type utils.filedata.FileData

-message_bag is of type utils.message.MessageBag
+- message_bag is of type utils.message.MessageBag

-Check the TODO.txt file to see which reviewers are missing
+Check the TODO.txt file to see which reviewers are currently planned for development.
+Other general features of the tool are also described in this file.